MetodesEmpirics/MetodesEmpirics.github.io/README.md

+# Empirical Methods 2
 ## Course description

 This course is about empirical methods for the study of language.
-It builds on [Mètodes Empírics 1](https://https://metodesempirics.github.io/), covering, among others, research design; data wrangling; inferential statistics; and corpus analysis.
+It builds on *Empirical Methods 1*, covering, among others, research design; data manipulation; inferential statistics; and corpus analysis.

 For further information, refer to [the department's webpage](https://www.upf.edu/web/traduccio/llengues-aplicades) and to the sections below.
-In case of doubt: please reach out!
+In case of doubt: [please reach out](##About)!

+The files that generate all the content you see here and in class can be accessed through the course's [github repository](https://github.com/MetodesEmpirics/MetodesEmpirics.github.io).

 ## Sessions